 - Rooms recently cleaned due to COVID cases (Note: Rooms identified for cleaning will be closed for cleaning, but will reopen rapidly, often within an hour, so “current” room closures are not available.)

 - You can also find live updates on what institutions of higher education are doing nationally via the Chronicle of Higher Education’s live updates page

-As the fall 2020 semester unfolds, we want to hear from you!
+As the Spring 2021 semester unfolds, we want to hear from you!
 Have you deployed a particularly effective group activity or innovative technology in your classroom?
 Are you using an innovative mode for classroom interactions?
 We want to hear about it, so that we can design new resources and recommendations for your colleagues!
 Tell us about your experiences by completing the form below: